epixoip/pktmon/README.md

-# pps-mon
+# pktmon

-quick 'n' dirty script to monitor packets per second and bandwidth, which I wrote during a pentest to monitor nmap aggressiveness on an unstable network.
+I wrote a quick & dirty script to monitor pps and bps on a system during a pentest to monitor nmap aggressiveness on an unstable network.
+There are better tools for this job, but the system had no external connectivity.
+This script should have no dependencies outside of bash and coreutils.

-please excuse the bashisms :(
+Please excuse the bashisms.
+It's very unlike me to not write for posix sh, but I was in a hurry.